Khmer Krom: Human rights

-Many independent NGOs report that the human rights of the Khmer Krom are being violated by the Vietnamese government.
-Khmer Krom are reportedly forced to adopt Vietnamese family names and speak the Vietnamese language.
+Some USA-based NGOs report that the human rights of the Khmer Krom are being violated by the Vietnamese government.
+According to these reports, Khmer Krom are reportedly forced to adopt Vietnamese family names and speak the Vietnamese language.
 As well, the Vietnamese government has cracked down on non-violent demonstrations by the Khmer Krom.

 Unlike some other minority people groups in Vietnam, the Khmer Krom are largely unknown by the Western world, despite efforts by associations of exiled Khmer Krom such as the Khmers Kampuchea-Krom Federation to publicize their plight with the Unrepresented Nations and Peoples Organisation.
 No Western government has yet raised the matter of the Khmer Krom's human rights with the Vietnamese government.

 The "Human Rights Council Universal Periodic Review Working Group" was visited by the Khmer Kampuchea Krom Federation.